simplesteps-guide/pandas-basics/README.md

 #### Install the dependancies:

-This will install all the dependancies needed for the project in to the virtual enviroment if it is setup, rather than globaly
+This will install all the dependancies needed for the project in to the virtual enviroment if it is setup, rather than globally

 ```
 pip install -r requirements.txt
 ```

+---

+## **Project structure**

+Folders:

+- `datafiles`: Where any files needed such as csv data files are saved.
+- `jupyter-notebooks` : Any notebooks for the sections in this guide.